 But high-functioning alcoholics have that ability.
 I take umbrage with that label, a more accurate term would be low-visibility.

 My heart goes out to those battling addiction, but it is their loved ones whose pain I feel most.
 Through no fault of their own, their lives have been decimated as they walk the impossible line between aiding and enabling.
 Persuading a high-functioning alcoholic to get help is rife with challenges because the alcoholic fights you with seemingly irrefutable evidence.
-“Paula, I get up for work everyday, I hold down a job – I couldn’t do that if I were an alcoholic!”
-Robert’s doctor estimated he’d been an alcoholic for only a few years: “He hasn’t been drinking that long.
-Some people come in and they’ve been addicted since their college days.
-That’s tough to turn around.”
-Having survived an alcoholic, I’ve learned that a staggering percentage of alcoholics can hide their addiction and continue abusing their bodies without the impediment of intervention.
-For Robert, it was an incredible achievement, swiftly executed into a lethal outcome.
-High-functioning.
+Living with an alcoholic is hell, living with a high-functioning alcoholic is hell on steroids, frustrating and terrifying.